xverse-engine/XVRFaceTracking/README.md

- 3.Run [**XverseVRfaceMouthDetectionUI.py**](https://github.com/jiangchh1/VRface_Test/blob/main/XverseVRfaceMouthDetectionUI.py).
+ 3.run [**XverseVRfaceMouthDetectionUI.py**](https://github.com/jiangchh1/VRface_Test/blob/main/XverseVRfaceMouthDetectionUI.py).
 Stream Url is 'http://'+ your ESP32S3 IP +':81/stream'.
 ONNX Path refers to the file path of the ONNX model on your computer.
-Users can change the size and direction of ROI through ROI parameters.
-And change filter parameters through OneEuro parameters.